 The service includes:

-- Appointment of an experienced mediator who has a good understanding of sport
+- Nomination and appointment of an experienced mediator who has a good understanding of sport

 - Assistance in setting up and organising a mediation via our mediation procedure and mediation agreement

 - Assistance in finalising a settlement agreement between the parties